lackhand/princess/tools/dice.md

-> A pool of 2d is a good random oracle, with reasonably even odds: a 25% chance of failure, a 44% chance of a mixed result, and a 31% chance of a success-or-better.
 > The narrator might roll these herself to keep things fresh, or even ask a princess to roll the dice pool for her to build tension.
 >
 > See what works for you!